 Zanzibar Mental Health Shamba (ZAMHS), is an organisation set up by Mental Health Nurses in the UK to support Mental Health services in Zanzibar.

 ZAMHS was formed in 2014 to fundraise and provide more formalised assistance.
-During the last 3 years Zamhs has organised a number of fund raising activities.
+Since then ZAMHS has organised a number of fund raising activities and been awarded grants to support mental health services in Zanzibar.

 All members of ZAMHS are qualified mental health nurses with many years experience working with mental health issues in rural areas.